English, French, Turkish...

 to more detailed discussions I have offered elsewhere.

-Abu Khalil (A.), "A Note on the Study of Homosexuality in the
+Abu Khalil (A.), "A Note on the Study of

 Arab/Islamic Civilization", Arab Studies Journal 1/2 (Fall 1993), pp.